j0xhn/VoC/README.md

 Please read my [context](./context.md) and [history files](./myFormation.md) and go back through the previous versions to understand how I came to my current views for a more broad and insightful understanding.

 # My View on God
 Consciousness is a type of growing organism that spans space and time and exists in us as it does in animals, plants etc.  This consciousness instils yearnings and hungering in the material of this reality as it's mechanism for growth.
-I believe this to be `God / URGE` -- don't want to inherit pre-concieved notions that limit God to only the realm of "Truth" and "Love" and acknowledg - a more mysterious but still has important name of `URGE - Underlying Recessive Gravitational Existance`.
+I believe this to be `God / URGE` -- don't want to inherit pre-concieved notions that limit God to only the realm of "Truth" and "Love" and acknowledge - a more mysterious but still has important name of `URGE - Underlying Recessive Gravitational Existance`.
 Which is very similar and somehow attached to the soul of a man.

 Simply put, God is Love and that which is the opposite of what we understand Love to be.
 Hate or Apathy are typically brought to my mind.
 The literal idea/feeling/expression/quest/purpose of love, but also understanding and harnessing the power of hate of a world in which duality must exist.
 As soon as we try to put it into words, images or metaphors we fall short, and as soon as we try to understand what it feels like to someone else, we immediately understand that we cannot.
-It's personally intimate, yet universal.
+It's personally intimate, yet universal - because it is based in feeling - like pure feeling.

 How this being came into existance, is beyond my concern yet I still like to think about it.
 It could have been in the middle of space, when nothing suddenly exploded into something.
 It could have began between rock & ocean in some type of lichen or moss.
 Bacteria and minerals joined with light and lightning from the sun and sky on this planet or possibly another.